altocodenl/tagaway-mobile/tagaway/lib/readme.md

           - username already exists => 403 {error: 'username'}
           - email already registered => 403 {error: 'email'}
           - we have too many users. => ?
 - Sidebar
    - Dynamize usage (get account & display usage) (Mono)

-- Time header (both LocalView & UploadedView)
-   - Change year as you scroll
-   - On scroll, change active month (Mono)
-   - When clicking on month, jump to relevant scroll position (Mono)

 - When closing and re-opening phone, revive uploads that were not finished (Mono)

-- When untagging last tag of a piv, mark it as unorganized (also LocalView)
-- Maintain state in localView and uploadedView (rename variables)

-- Uploaded filter (Mono)

 - General
    - Redirect in the same way everywhere and use strings, not imported views at the top.
 Also rename view ids (on some views only) to keep things short
    - Move utility functions from constants to toolsService
 - When loading local pivs, check for existence and remove stale entries from pivMap

 ## Store structure